See Also: Casseroles · Chicken / Poultry · Rice

 1/2 - 1 teaspoon saffron or pulverized saffron threads

 2-3 pounds chicken, cut into serving pieces

 2-3 tablespoons pistachios

 If using a whole chicken, cut it into serving sized pieces.
 If using pre-cut selected pieces, there will be more flavor if you use parts that still have the bones, such as the thighs and breasts.
 Remove the skin.
-In heavy bottomed saute pan, heat the olive oil.
+In heavy bottomed saute pan, heat the oil.
 Add the chicken pieces, sprinkle with salt.
 Cook over medium high heat, turning to brown evenly on all sides.
 When browned, arrange the onion slices over the chicken and pour in the water or broth.
 Cover, reduce heat to medium and cook gently for about 15 - 20 minutes or until chicken is done and very tender.

 To serve, remove the bones from the chicken.
 Spread half of the rice and carrot mixture over a beautiful platter.
-Arrange the chicken over it, and then mound the rest of the rice on top and sprinkle with pistachios.
+Arrange the chicken over it, and then mound the rest of the rice on top and sprinkle with remaining pistachios.

 Recipe created 2009-07-07.